Kakadu Destination Guide

 Most people start the journey in Darwin, but that's the best part about Nature's Way - you can begin the adventure anywhere on the loop and end up back where you started.
 The drive from Darwin to Jabiru in Kakadu National Park is about three hours - just take a left from the Stuart Highway onto the Arnhem Highway and you're on your way.
 There is heaps to keep you occupied along the way, such as the Fogg Dam Conservation Reserve, or the Adelaide River Queen Cruises jumping crocodile experience - get up close to Australia's most impressive predators.
 Once you get to Jabiru, we recommend staying three nights, so you can fully explore Kakadu National Park.

-Settle down for the night in Katherine, then spend the following day exploring Katherine Gorge and Nitmiluk National Park - you can discover the area by foot, cruise boat, canoe or even helicopter!
-Cool off at Edith Falls or warm yourself in the Katherine Hot Springs, thermal pools on the bank of the Katherine River (open from April to November).
+Settle down for the night in Katherine, then spend the following day exploring Nitmiluk Gorge and Nitmiluk National Park - you can discover the area by foot, cruise boat, canoe or even helicopter!
+Cool off at Leliyn/Edith Falls or warm yourself in the Katherine Hot Springs, thermal pools on the bank of the Katherine River (open from April to November).

 On your last day, before you drive to Darwin, stop off at Berry Springs, a secluded swimming hole known mostly by Territory locals, which is a great place for a refreshing dip.
 Grab some lunch at the local kiosk then complete the loop in Darwin.
 The week-long journey (or longer!) will be an unforgettable Outback adventure.